nolo2k9/Sha256_Sha512/README.md

 A famous use case for the Sha256 algorithm is its use case in Bitcoin.
 Bitcoin uses a Blockchain to store its transactional data.
 A Blockchain can be thought of as a Decentralised Distributed database.
 It is Distributed because it is not stored on one device or machine such as a server.
 Instead, all network participants hold a copy of the database and network participants validate transactions by completing Proof-Of-Work.
 Since there is no central authority, the network must have a way to validate transactions and counteract double-spending efforts.

 Proof-of-work is how the network reaches this consensus[2,12].
 Network participants called miners[2].
-Miners use their CPU to perform a mathematical problem that has a leading number of 0's[2,12].
+Miners use their CPU to perform a mathematical problem that has a leading number of 0's [2,12].
 Solving this problem is costly in terms of CPU power and electricity.
 Once the problem has been solved it is easy for the network to check the answer and once verified the block is added to the Blockchain permanently [2].

 #### SHA256
 Each block in the blockchain is unique and values must be generated for each block[2].
 A hash for a block is generated from the data that applies to each block.
 This includes the timestamp, the transaction data that is unique to that block and the hash value of the previous block (last hash)[2].
 Each block references the hash of the previous block.
 This is stored in the subsequent block as the last_hash.
 Meaning each block reinforces the one after it.
 If one hash has been changed it will poison all the subsequent blocks.
-The first block in a blockchian is called the genesis block.
+The first block in a blockchain is called the genesis block.
 This Block is hardcoded with data as there is nothing before it.
 This is very useful when trying to ensure if a particular block is clean.
 If the block hash returned is different from the one that has been presented, this tells us straight away that the blocks data has been tampered with.\
 ***
 ![Blocks in a blockchain](./Images/blocks.png)\